 Share the Parts That Some People Won’t Like!

+Another crucial aspect of effective employer branding is transparency about the less glamorous parts of your company.
 Everybody knows that employer branding should show off the glamorous, attractive parts of working at your company.

 But what about the parts that can be kind of unpopular – like long hours or tough challenges without a roadmap to guide you?

 A good employer brand doesn’t just attract lots of candidates.
 It attracts the RIGHT KIND of candidates.
-You don’t want to hire people that will get frustrated with the challenges at your company and quit two weeks later.
+You don’t want to hire people who will get frustrated with the challenges at your company and quit two weeks later.

 Instead, use employer branding as an opportunity to be upfront with people about the challenges of working at your organization.
 Frame them as an exciting opportunity for the right kind of person who’s not afraid of these difficulties.